What is a Knowledge Graph? | Yext Hitchhikers Platform

 Why Use a Knowledge Graph?

 The purpose of a knowledge graph is to power downstream experiences.
-A downstream experience is any application that can use the data objects and their relationships in order to build a user-facing experience.
-These can include:
+A downstream experience is any application that can use structured data in order to build a user-facing experience.

 • Business listings on Google, Apple, and other major publishers